victor90braz/flat/README.md

 ## Project Overview

-"Flat" is like a friendly neighborhood bulletin board but on the web!
-It's your go-to spot for easy apartment living.
-Here, you can chat with neighbors, share thoughts about flats, and even leave helpful reviews.
-No more complicated processes – just a simple and interactive way for everyone to connect and make apartment living a breeze!
+"Flat" is like a friendly bulletin board but on the web!

+Here, you can add your own flat card, chat with neighbors, share thoughts about flats, and even leave helpful reviews.
+Just a simple and interactive way for everyone to connect and make apartment living a breeze

 With a responsive design and a dedicated mobile version.